Skip to Content

 Lebanon is one of the most liberal, progressive, and gay friendly places in the Arab world.
 This is saying a lot for a country where homosexuality is still punishable by law.
 However, in comparison to its Arab neighbors, Beirut has the best (albeit quite underground) gay scene, including one of the largest gay clubs in the Middle East called POSH.

-We visited Beirut from Cyprus to celebrate Stefan's birthday over a long weekend and absolutely loved the food, the people, and of course the many gay parties.
+We visited Beirut from Cyprus to celebrate Stefan's birthday over a long weekend and loved the food, the people, and of course the many gay parties.

 Heads up: We just wanted to let you know that this post contains affiliate links.
 That means if you book something through one of those links, we'll get a small commission, at no extra cost to you.
 It helps us keep our blog going – so thank you in advance for your support! ♥